Jumper’s knee - Curezone Physiotherapy

 Jumper’s knee Causes:

 In the beginning, there is inflammation of the Patellar tendon- the tendon that runs from patella to our shinbone.
 Playing high demands sports like jumping, playing basketball or volleyball or long distance running, there is overloading of our quadriceps muscle and our patellar gets small tears in it.
-This causes the tendon to be inflamed.
+This inflames the tendon.

 When this condition becomes chronic, the inflammation subsides however there occurs degenerative changes in this tendon.
 This is known as Patellar tendinopathy or Patellar tendinosis.